Pedromaia26/LAPR2-ISEP/docs/SprintD/US17_ImportClinicalTests/US17_ImportClinicalTests.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The system should support several barcode APIs.
-The API to use is defined by configuration
-* **AC2:** A test can have more than one sample
-* **AC3:** A sample should only have one atribute, the barcode
+* **AC1:** If the file contains invalid data (e.g., a parameter not defined in the system), that data should not be load into the system.
+An exception should be thrown.

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US004 Create a test to be registered" since at least a test must exist to record the sample.
+* There is no dependency found.

 ### 1.5 Input and Output Data